+FORM 10-K

-- FORM 10-K (Ma ark One) × ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE E SECURITIES EXCHANGE ACT OF 1934 F or the fiscal year ended June 26, 2020 Or TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission file number: 001-34775 FABRINET (Exact i name of registrant as specified in its charter) - Cayman Islands (State or other jurisdiction of 98-1228572 (I.R.S.
-Employer incorporation or organization) Identification No.) c/o Intertrust Corporate Services (Cayman) Limited 190 Elgin Avenue George Town Grand Cayman Cayman Islands KY1-9005 (Address of principal executive offices) (Zip Code) +66 2-524-9600 (Registrant's telephone number, including area code) , 5 N/A r address and former fiscal year, if changed since last repo rt) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Ordinary Shares, \$0.01 par value FN New York Stock Exchange Securities register red pursuant to Section 12(g) of the Act: N one Indic rate by check mark if the registrant is a well-known seasoned issuer, as define d in Rule 405 of the Securities Act Ves ⊠ No □ rate by check mark if the registrant is not required to file reports pursuant to S ate by check mark whether the registrant (1) has filed all reports required to b / Act of 1934 during the preceding 12 months (or for such er period that the registrant was required to file such reports), and (2) has been rate by check mark whether the registrant has submitted electronically every In receding 12 months (or for such shorter period that the registrant was required ule 405 of Regulation S-T (§229.405 of this chapter) dur ing ate by check mark whether the registrant is a large accelerated filer, an accele e accelerated filer," "accelerated filer," "smaller reporting company," and "en ıs of Large e accelerated filer 🗵 Accelerated filer Non- accelerated filer Smaller reporting company Emerging growth company of the Sarbanes-Oxley Act (15 U.S.C. $\overline{7}$ 262(b)) by the registered public accounting firm that prepared or issued its audit report. $\ oxin{tensor}$ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes $\ \square$ No $\ \boxtimes$
+(Mark One) ☑ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended June 25, 2021 ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission file number: 001-34775 FABRINET (Exact name of registrant as specified in its charter) Cayman Islands 98-1228572 (State or other jurisdiction of (I.R.S.
+Employer incorporation or organization) Identification No.) c/o Intertrust Corporate Services One Nexus Way, Camana Bay Grand Cayman KY1-9005 Cavman Islands (Address of principal executive offices) (Zip Code) +66 2-524-9600 (Registrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Ordinary Shares, \$0.01 par value New York Stock Exchange FN Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes x No □ Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes □ No x Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes x No □ Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§229.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes x No □ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$
+Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new